rmnblm/GraphHopperRouting/README.md

 let routing = Routing()
 ```

+### Route options

-Specifiy multiple points for which the route should be calculated.
+Specify multiple points for which the route should be calculated.

 ```swift
 let points = [